Haatch SEIS Fund

-In our view, this could be an attractive opportunity to invest alongside a team of experienced entrepreneurs who have founded, grown and sold businesses, achieving exits worth more than $150 million between them within e-commerce, retail technology, and digital marketing.
-The prospect of receiving investment and mentoring from the Haatch team may also prove an enticing prospect for entrepreneurs seeking SEIS funding and may lead to enhanced deal flow (not guaranteed).
+The Haatch SEIS fund offers an opportunity to invest alongside a team of experienced entrepreneurs who have founded, grown, and sold businesses achieving personal exits worth more than $150 million between them within e-commerce, retail technology, and digital marketing.
+The combination of mentoring from the Haatch team, a founder-friendly charging structure and the addition of both the enhanced SEIS investment limits and British Business Investment money could make for an enticing prospect for entrepreneurs seeking SEIS funding and lead to enhanced deal flow (not guaranteed).

-The offer could appeal to experienced investors looking to invest in a portfolio of SEIS companies alongside a credible team of experienced entrepreneurs.
+The offer could be a consideration for experienced investors looking to invest in a portfolio of SEIS companies alongside a team of experienced entrepreneurs.

 - Target return